thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 ## Logs

 At the current stage, OTel does not provide a new Logging API.
-It relies on current well known logging libraries to supply log events in existing formats.
+It relies on current well-known logging libraries to supply log events in existing formats.
 Log entries are forwarded to an OTel collector which performs transformation to [a log data model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md) before exporting to storage backends.
 The log data model hence is defined to share a common understanding of what log entries should look like, including the key information for log correlation such as time of execution, execution context and resource context.
 We will explore this area more in the next post.

 ## Summary